 _______________

-20 11.44.1 In the case of space station frequency assignments that are brought into use prior to the completion of the coordination process, and for which the Resolution 49 (Rev.WRC-12) or Resolution 552 (WRC-12) data, as appropriate, have been submitted to the Bureau, the assignment shall continue to be taken into consideration for a maximum period of seven years from the date of receipt of the relevant information under No. 9.1.
+20 11.44.1 In the case of space station frequency assignments that are brought into use prior to the completion of the coordination process, and for which the Resolution 49 (Rev.WRC-12) or Resolution 552 (WRC-12) data, as appropriate, have been submitted to the Bureau, the assignment shall continue to be taken into consideration for a maximum period of seven years from the date of receipt of the relevant information under No. 9.1 or No. 9.1bis, as appropriate.
 If the first notice for recording of the assignments in question under No. 11.15 has not been received by the Bureau by the end of this seven-year period, the assignments shall be cancelled by the Bureau after having informed the notifying administration of its pending actions six months in advance.
-(WRC-12)
+(WRC-15)

 Reasons: Consequential to the modification of No. 9.1 and addition of No. 9.1bis.
 This modification is intended to clarify the computation of the 7-year period for the various types of satellite networks.